OrionSolaris/SimpleTimer/README.md

 ## To Use

+- Install requirements using `pip install -r requirements.txt`
-- Import from the timer.py file the Stopwatch object and initialise it, setting it to *False* if you do not wish to see a log of the time taken
+- Import from the timer.py file the Stopwatch object and initialise it, setting it to _False_ if you do not wish to see a log of the time taken
 - Simply use a 'with' statement with the object and add all operation inside of the statement

 ## Example

 ### Code

 ```
 from timer import Stopwatch
 import time